TanguyAladenise/TAPageControl/README.md

 License
 ===

-EMString is available under the MIT license.
+TAPageControl is available under the MIT license.
 See the LICENSE file for more info.

 More
 ===